 Mr. A grew up in New Orleans and decided to open this truck during his retirement to bring his love of authentic beignets to the community.
 The truck is usually parked at 312 S. Mason St.; you can see their schedule here.

 Akami Sushi Bar

-Daniel’s is a favorite Italian eatery among locals because it gives families a casual but warm atmosphere with huge portions, complimentary bread, and tasty dishes without having to dine at a National chain.
+Daniel’s is a favorite Italian eatery among locals because it gives families a casual but warm atmosphere with huge portions, complimentary bread, and tasty dishes without dining at a National chain.
 I love the lobster ravioli!

 Alpaca Peruvian Charcoal Chicken

 Alpaca has locations across the Triangle and will be included in every list I make if they’re in that city.
-It is one of our favorite go-to fast casual restaurants and we are regulars there.
-The rotisserie style chicken is simply outstanding and their sides are amazing too.
+It is one of our favorite go-to fast-casual restaurants, and we are regulars there.

 Help us grow our list!